MauroMardones/EDA_Donux_trunculus_2023/index.md

+# Quesstions

-quiestions about LFD DB
+## LFD DB

 - What is `CAT`
 - Difference between `size` and `sizeE`
-- what variable we can see by `MES`?
+- what variable we can see binside `MES`?
 - data about maturity and reproductive indicator?
-- Waypoint by beach?
+- Waypoint by beach?.
+- How calculate recruit index and another way.
+- Weigthing LF sensu MD.

 # DENSITY DB

 ```r